Jezzffihuter2022/wangchuyao.github.io/_pages/about.md

 I am a researcher at the intersection of AI governance, political communication, and computational social science.
 I examine how strategies and generative AI jointly shape public perception, political expression, and policy support, often producing unintended consequences.
 To investigate these dynamics, I combine human-AI interation, survey experiment, computational text and image analysis, and social network analysis.

 I have authored 8 papers, all published, under review, or in preparation for leading journals.
 These includes my [job market paper](https://arxiv.org/abs/2506.16202) under review at *Nature Communications*, and a [publication](https://www.nature.com/articles/s41599-024-04350-1) in *Humanities and Social Sciences Communications* (Nature Portfolio).
 As Principal Investigator, I have secured competitive research grants from LSE, OpenAI, Google, and Social Science Research Council (USA).

-I am committed to excellence in teaching, mentorship, and service.
+I teach at the intersection of politics, media, and methods, with formal pedagogical training and excellent teaching evaluations.

 <div style="display: flex; flex-wrap: wrap; justify-content: space-between; gap: 3rem;">